stormherz/tablify/README.md

 `g:tablify_header_delimiter` - default value is `#`, symbol that will be used for header cells separation
 `g:tablify_raw_delimiter` - default value is `|`, symbol that will be used for header cells separation
 `g:tablify_vertical_delimiter` - default value is `|`, vertical delimiter symbol for filling up table rows
-`g:tablify_horizontal_delimiter` - default value is `-`, horizontal delimiter sybol for filling up table rows
+`g:tablify_horizontal_delimiter` - default value is `-`, horizontal delimiter symbol for filling up table rows
-`g:tablify_no_inner_rows` - default value is 0, you can set value to 1 to disable inner delimiter rows
+`g:tablify_horizontal_header_delimiter` - default value is `~`, horizontal delimiter symbol for filling up tabls header rows `g:tablify_no_inner_rows` - default value is 0, you can set value to 1 to disable inner delimiter rows
 `g:tablify_left_padding` - default value is 1, number of spaces used for left cell padding
 `g:tablify_right_padding` - default value is 1, number of spaces used for right cell padding